Kalaite-P/StreetFood_website/README.md

 You can find the project application [here](https://kalaite-p.github.io/StreetFood_website/).
 ## Features
-* Practice on various HTML Elements and tags.
+* Use of various concepts of HTML.
-* Use of a custom-made stylesheet `main.css` to define the styles for the HTML page `index.html`.
+* Use of a custom-made stylesheet `style.css` to define the styles for the HTML page `index.html`.

 -----
 ## Setup and Usage